a-slide/NanoCount/README.md

 If you use NanoCount please cite as follows:

 Josie Gleeson, Adrien Leger, Yair D J Prawer, Tracy A Lane, Paul J Harrison, Wilfried Haerty, Michael B Clark, Accurate expression quantification from nanopore direct RNA sequencing with NanoCount, Nucleic Acids Research, Volume 50, Issue 4, 28 February 2022, Page e19, https://doi.org/10.1093/nar/gkab1129

+### Use on cDNA datasets

+NanoCount was not designed for, or tested on, cDNA datasets during development and we do not recommend using NanoCount for this purpose.
+If you want to quantify cDNA we recommend use of alternative tools.
+If, despite this, you use NanoCount on cDNA, ensure you deactivate the 3' end filter (-d MAX_DIST_3_PRIME) and specify -n (--keep_neg_strand) to retain negative strand alignments.
+Otherwise you will be running NanoCount with direct RNA specific parameters that are highly likely to cause poor performance on cDNA.

 ### Disclaimers